The common NSX-T Data Center concepts that are used in the documentation and user interface.

 - Transport Node

-- A node capable of participating in an NSX-T Data Center overlay or NSX-T Data Center VLAN networking.
-For a KVM host, you can preconfigure the N-VDS, or you can have NSX Manager perform the configuration.
+- A fabric node is prepared as a transport node so that it becomes capable of participating in an NSX-T Data Center overlay or NSX-T Data Center VLAN networking.
+For a KVM host, you can preconfigure the N-VDS or you can have NSX Manager perform the configuration.
 For an ESXi host, NSX Manager always configures the N-VDS.

 - Uplink Profile

-- Defines policies for the links from hypervisor hosts to NSX-T Data Center logical switches or from NSX Edge nodes to top-of-rack switches.
-The settings defined by uplink profiles might include teaming policies, active/standby links, the transport VLAN ID, and the MTU setting.
+- Defines policies for the links from transport nodes to NSX-T Data Center segments or from NSX Edge nodes to top-of-rack switches.
+The settings defined by uplink profiles might include teaming policies, the transport VLAN ID, and the MTU setting.
 The transport VLAN set in the uplink profile tags overlay traffic only and the VLAN ID is used by the TEP endpoint.

 - VM Interface (vNIC)

-- Network interface on a virtual machine that provides connectivity between the virtual guest operating system and the standard vSwitch or vSphere distributed switch.
+- Network interface on a virtual machine that provides connectivity between the virtual guest operating system and the standard vSwitch or NSX-T segment.
 The vNIC can be attached to a logical port.
 You can identify a vNIC based on its Unique ID (UUID).

-- Each hypervisor has a Virtual Tunnel Endpoint (VTEP) responsible for encapsulating the VM traffic inside a VLAN header and routing the packet to a destination VTEP for further processing.
-Traffic can be routed to another VTEP on a different host or the NSX Edge gateway to access the physical network.
+- Each transport node has a Tunnel Endpoint (TEP) responsible for encapsulating the overlay VM traffic inside a VLAN header and routing the packet to a destination TEP for further processing.
+TEPs are the source and destination IP addresses used in the external IP header to identify the ESXi hosts that originate and end the NSX-T encapsulation of overlay frames.
+Traffic can be routed to another TEP on a different host or the NSX Edge gateway to access the physical network.
+TEPs create a GENEVE tunnel between the source and destination endpoints.